oslabs-beta/Cachier/README.md

 We will go over each solution in detail below.

 ## Cachier Normalized Server-side Cache

-Cachiers Normalized Server-side Cache breaks up GraphQL queries into individual sub-queries to be stored in the cache.
+Cachier's Normalized Server-side Cache breaks up GraphQL queries into individual sub-queries to be stored in the cache.
 This provides maximum cache efficency by organizing data in a way that prevents data redundancy and allows for partial retrievals of subset data, thus drastically reducing network requests to the database.

 ## How to Install and Import
 If this is your first time using Cachiers Normalized Cache, run the following command in your terminal.